Run an Appchain Node on GCP

 • Syndicate Data Disk: 100GB minimum recommended for production

-• Nitro Data Disk: 200GB minimum recommended for production
+• Nitro Data Disk: 200GB minimum recommended for production.
+Refer to the Nitro documentation for system requirements based on your specific node config.

 • Networking: Optional settings to expose this RPC to the internet automatically.
 Leave unchecked to manage your networking/firewall configuration separately.